TinStay/MovieDB/README.md

 ### Description

 A React app which lists movies in four different categories - popular, upcoming, top rated and now playing.
 Users can read overviews, find more information like movie's genres and avarage vote and subscribe to a monthly newsletter with email.
-The data about the movies is from the Movie Database API and I used axios for the requests.
-React Bootstrap and Bootstrap are the main libraries for the design and React Router was used for navigation throughout the site.
+Requests for the Movie Database API were performed with the axios library.
+Both Bootstrap and React Bootstrap were used for component design.

 ### Deployment